jwaiton/noether_notebooks/readme.md

 Put .sub file in your scripts/etc directory

-Alter the .sh file to point to your relevant notebook directory, and enable a conda environment that can run jupyter lab.
+Alter the .sh file to point to your relevant notebook directory, and enable a conda environment that can run jupyter lab (in our case we use config_ic.sh to do so).

 Alter the resources as needed within the .sub
 Create the appropriate output files described in the .sub file if you wish to see any output.